-The MESA Amyloid Ancillary Study plans to recruit 800+ MESA participants MESA participants from Exam 5 including those who underwent MRI with gadolinium based contrast (Dotarem or Gadavist) irrespective of whether they underwent T1 mapping at MESA 5 or not.
+The MESA Amyloid Ancillary Study plans to recruit over 800+ MESA participants.
+This includes candidates who are MRI-eligible and have no pre-established incompatibilities from Exam 5 including those who underwent MRI with gadolinium based contrast (Dotarem or Gadavist) irrespective of whether they underwent T1 mapping at MESA 5 or not.
 MRI and SPECT/CT can be completed at same visit or separately.
+Those who intend to complete both MRI and SPECT/CT will be targeted for enrollment.
 MESA Amyloid visits will occur during the same time period as Exam 7 clinic visits or after.